What can you do?

 - You may want to pack a bag with some of the items listed above and leave them with your trusted friend or relative.

-For further information visit our contacts page for council support services and other support organisations who can give advice.
+For further information visit our contacts page for support services and support organisations who can give advice.

 If you know someone suffering domestic abuse - what can you do?